Gokhul2003/Co_Work/README.md

 This is a [Next.js](https://nextjs.org/) project..

 CoWork is a collaborative online whiteboard platform that enables teams to work together and brainstorm ideas in real-time.
-You can use Miro to create diagrams, mind maps, flowcharts etc...
+You can use CoWork to create diagrams, mind maps, flowcharts etc...

 ###### Getting Started